apiel/zicBox/NOTE.md

 ### component

+- TODO make native component more minimalistic, e.g macroEnvelop vs drumEnvelop
+      - also the label/value could be extracted...
+    - ---> then use typescript component to make more complex component

 - TODO look if container concept is fully used...
 OR maybe get rid of it!!
   - for example, is plugin still listed under the main view, and receive event if parent container is not visible?
   - ...
   - instead of updatePosition and updateCompontentPosition, container should be responsible to render the child component and decide wether on child should be rendered or not.

+- TODO get rid of shared component

 ### other